youearnedit/yei_challenge_ruby/README.md

 Feel free to ignore the other labels.

+### Example solutions (You can use these if you want!)

+I'm going to build a Rails app with an adapter for the Github API v3 (unauthenticated) that uses a HTTP library to make the requests, build out an object oriented parser to handle the response data and persist it into SQLite, then build a query object to handle the sorting and filtering of the issue data for presentation in the UI.
+I'm going to test the boundaries of my application and mock the response data from Github.

+I'm going to build a Rails app that doesnt persist any data from the Github API, but offers real-time requests to the API, controlled by a basic AJAX UI.
+I'm going to user VCR to handle test coverage of the adapter to Github interactions, and will test the query interface exposed by my API controller.

 ### Things you can/should use:
 - Ruby (*required*)
 - Rails/Sinatra/Grape/no web stack - you're welcome to build a ruby only app thats CLI based, or a web app.